IBM-Blockchain-Archive/cc-commercialpaper/README.md

 # cc-commercialpaper
-Chaincode for Hyperledger farbric which demonstrates issuing and buying commercial paper
+Chaincode for Hyperledger fabric which demonstrates issuing and buying commercial paper